Aneeb-Kashif2/private-cloud/deploy/README.md

 # Docker and GitHub Actions deployment

 The Ubuntu laptop remains the server.
-Compose runs the application containers and Nginx, uses Linux host networking for the existing native PostgreSQL and Redis services, and bind-mounts `/srv/secure-cloud-storage` into the API at the identical path.
-No named Docker volumes or external file storage are used.
+Compose runs the application containers and Nginx, uses Linux host networking to reach the existing PostgreSQL and Redis services through host ports, and bind-mounts `/srv/secure-cloud-storage` into the API at the identical path.
+Uploaded bytes use no named Docker volume or external file storage.
+The older PostgreSQL and Redis containers currently use their existing named volumes; this Compose file does not manage those containers or volumes.
 File metadata remains in the existing PostgreSQL database.

 ## Run containers on Ubuntu

 Install Docker Engine with the Compose v2+ plugin.
-Keep PostgreSQL and Redis running on the host.
+The current deployment already has PostgreSQL and Redis in older containers exposing ports 5432 and 6379.
+Keep them running.
+On a fresh host, provision PostgreSQL and Redis separately and configure their connection URLs before starting this Compose stack.
 Back up the existing database and files before first deployment.

 ```bash
 # Use the UID/GID that already owns uploaded files.
 Do not recursively change existing ownership.